top of page

 Course Information

-Our approach to managing behaviours of concern can be applied to carers working with a wide variety of individuals, and focuses on non-aversive de-escalation strategies such as low arousal approaches and gentle physical skills as opposed to restrictive practices.
+Our approach to managing distressed behaviour can be applied to carers working with a wide variety of individuals, and focuses on non-aversive de-escalation strategies such as Low Arousal Approaches and gentle physical skills as opposed to restrictive practices.
 The key goal of this course is to better understand the causes of distressed behaviour, and to examine our role as practitioners with the aim of preventing re-occurrence.

 This course is based on applied academic research carried out in a wide range of care settings.
 We aim to enable carers to confidently manage crisis situations without excessive force, and with the ability to be reflective about how future situations could be prevented.
 This de-escalation training is not focused on moments of crisis, but on understanding the wider world of behaviour, and looking beyond that to create environments where stress is managed and well-being improved – for both client and carer.
 There is a strong focus on empathy and building positive relationships with individuals.
 We have found that after completing this short course, carers feel more confident in their work and experience less stress.